PriyaGobburi/slate/source/includes/_design.md

         "course_title": "How Bitcoin and The Blockchain works | Chad Cascarilla" }
 ```

+Every edChain contributor needs to have edChain database schema setup at their end.
+It contains information about the structure of its content.
+For the most basic cases, you'll just rely on edChain's default core schema.
+But for advanced use cases, you can enforce rules about what the content of a edChain document can contain.

+Schema that defines a course video
+courses is a collection
+lectures Array Object
+statistics Array Object

 The id property
 The id property serves as unique identifies for each object in the schema.
 Ex: